10 Signs It’s Time to Start Therapy and How to Begin

 2. Research Therapists

 Search for therapists in your area or online.
 Look for credentials, areas of expertise, and reviews.
+Many therapist websites include bios or videos to help you get a feel for their approach.
+If you're a Black man navigating unique cultural or generational challenges, our blog on Therapy for Black Men offers helpful insights into how therapy can support your healing.
 At YouWell Collective, we offer in-person and virtual therapy for individuals and couples across Georgia, South Carolina, and Florida.

 3. Reach Out